 As a contractor, you’ve likely got enough on your plate when it comes to managing your current projects, taking on new ones, and seeking out new clients.
 Still, putting some time and effort into your online presence and your digital marketing is a must if you really want your business to take off.
-For contracting businesses, Houzz is one of the best platforms for showing off your work, engaging with prospective clients, and boosting awareness of your services.
+For contracting businesses, learning how to use Houzz for marketing will help your business show its work, engage with prospective clients, and boost awareness of your services.

 Not sure where to begin when it comes to using Houzz for business?
 We’ve got some tips and tricks for you!

-What is Houzz and How Can It Help Your Business?
+What is Houzz and Why Should It Be Part of Your Marketing Strategy?

 If you’re unfamiliar with the Houzz platform, it can be helpful to think of it as a similar concept to that of Pinterest, but focused specifically on home design and home improvement.
 Just as users on Pinterest can view and “pin” ideas to their own individual boards, users on Houzz can add ideas to their “ideabooks”.
 For example, a homeowner interested in a kitchen remodeling project may select several photos as inspiration from Houzz to add to his or her “kitchen remodel” ideabook.
 Users can search for photos using specific keywords and tags relating to geographic location and design.